piaasbjornsen/WSD/README.md

 **_Requirements:_** You need to have access to kubectl of a k8s cluster.

 ### Phase 2 - Implement transactional protocol
 Implemented SAGAs choreography that ensures transactions check for the availablility of stock and funds before executing an order.
-When one of the services fails, changes in the database are rolled back and hte order is cancelled.
+When one of the services fails, changes in the database are rolled back and the order is cancelled.

 ### Phase 3 - Testing fault tolerance
-With docker compose, implemented redundancy for each service, periodic health checks for each service and database, and restart policiest to ensure that services continue running.
+With docker compose, implemented redundancy for each service, periodic health checks for each service and database, and restart policies to ensure that services continue running.

 `docker-compose up -d`